When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Northern Alberta Institute of Technologywww.nait.ca

-NAIT currently offers two certificates and one diploma all designed to meet the needs of students new to the field of study as well as mature students with significant experience in one of the many arms of Emergency Management.
+The Emergency Management diploma is designed to meet the needs of students new to the field of study as well as mature students with significant experience in one of the many arms of Emergency Management.
 NAIT has created a flexible learning pathway with some of the EMGT courses being available as open study courses, multiple intakes throughout the academic year and with all courses being directly transferable from the certificate to the diploma program for those students who choose the additional credentialing.
 This program is currently 100% online.

 Program Type Occupational